 Users get added to your ThruText account by invitations, either through email invitations or the permanent invitation link.
 Either way, the invitation system allows users to control the information in their profile, so they can update their email, phone numbers, or passwords without help from Admins.

-You have a two options for how to generate invitations: either by manually entering in email addresses or uploading a CSV.
+You have two options for how to generate invitations: either by manually entering in email addresses or uploading a CSV file.